Hossein-Fallahi/Fallahi-Bioinformatics-Lab/_members/Hossein Fallahi.md

   twitter: not set yet
 ---

-Hossein is the head of Bioinformatics lab.
-He is involved in teaching Bioinformatics and Systems Biology courses to the undregraduate and post grad students @ Razi University.
+I am the head of Bioinformatics lab.
+I am an associate professor of Molecular Genetics, but very much intersted in Bioinformatics and biomedical data analysis.
+I am teaching Bioinformatics and Systems Biology courses to the undregraduate and post grad students @ Razi University since 2009.